 This is arguably the most common type of plywood that can be found and probably the most familiar.
 Softwood versions are generally made from pine, spruce, Douglas fir, and cedar.
 They are mostly used in construction along with other industrial purposes.

-You can generally find softwood plywood in sheets of 4’ x 8’ or 3’ 11” x 7’ 10”.
-The thickness ranges from 1.4mm up to 4.3mm and the number of piles will vary depending on how it was manufactured.
 Generally speaking, thinner sheets are used for jobs such as roofing.
 While thicker sheets tend to be used for flooring.
 The greater the distance between the floor joists, the thicker the plywood should be.

 2. Hardwood Plywood